 • Technical classes focused on a career theme with related academic classes

-• Business-education partnership
+• Business-education partnerships

 • A variety of applied and work-related learning experiences

-International Business Facts
+International Business Facts:

-Ninety seven percent of our global population lives outside the United States.
+Ninety-seven percent of our global population lives outside the United States.
 Since the world is getting smaller due to faster means of travel, people are more likely to travel to a foreign country sometime in their lifetime; therefore, people who can communicate across geographic and cultural borders are more likely to achieve business success.
 It is a fact that one-third of U.S. corporate profits are now generated through international corporate businesses.
 One American in six owes his/her employment to foreign trade requiring knowledge of international protocol.
 Engineers, accountants, attorneys, government employees, and managers all need global literacy skills.
 Since cultural differences can undermine business relationships, there is a need for multicultural training for traveling executives.